zsiki/GeoEasy/doc/step_by_step.rst

 Let's calculate the coordinates of point *5003* in demo data set using resection.
 There are six possible directions for resection.
-Let's find the best geometry, 120 degree between directions at 5003, in the graphic window.
+Let's find the best geometry, 120 degree between directions at 5003.
+Point 12, 13 and 14 look optimal.
 Right mouse button click on point *5003* in the graphic window and select **Resection** from the popup menu.
 A list of possible resection directions are displayed in the selection window.
-The fieldbook name and the point numbers are shown in the list.
+The field-book name and the point numbers are shown in the list.

 .. figure:: images/resection_menu.png